WEBCAST

 Everyone acknowledges that orchestrating organizational change is a crucial component of successful business transformations, so why is it always the Achilles heel?

-Many organizations have struggled to meet the challenges of the new millennium, where stakeholder and customer needs and demands have changed dramatically and new market entrants continually threaten disruption.
+Many organizations have struggled to meet the challenges of the modern business landscape, where stakeholder and customer needs and demands continue to change dramatically and new market entrants threaten disruption.
 Companies need to ask themselves the following:

 • “What would our organization look like if it had been designed in the last 10 or 20 years?”